rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export { SignInForm };
 {{< /highlight >}}

 It is almost the same as the sign up form.
 Its input fields capture all the necessary information like username and password.
 A validation step makes sure the email and password are set before performing the request by enabling or disabling the submit button.
 The authentication API is used again, this time with a function to sign in the user rather than sign them up.
-If sign-in succeeds, the local state is updated with the initial state and the user is redirected again.
-If the sign-in fails, an error object is stored in the local state and an error message appears.
+If sign in succeeds, the local state is updated with the initial state and the user is redirected again.
+If the sign in fails, an error object is stored in the local state and an error message appears.
 The SignUpLink, which was defined earlier in the SignUp module, is used on the sign in page.
 It lets users sign up if they don't have an account, and it is found on the sign in page.

 ### Exercises: